Hacks of the Month – January 2020 Edition

 - customer email addresses

-If you haven’t been alerted on your personal or workplace PC’s using windows 7 operating systems yet.
-We’re telling you now, Windows 7 end of life and support has finally arrived.
-Microsoft made it clear that they will no longer offer support or security patches.
-If you have not purchased windows 10 license to be installed and upgraded, give us a call.
-If you do have windows 10 license and would like assistance in upgrading your computer call us to schedule a drop-off date and we can get you upgraded same day in most instances.
-You can also send us a message on our contact us page!
+The end is finally coming for Windows 7 security updates.
+Microsoft made it clear this month that they will no longer offer support or security patches for Windows 7.
+So, for support and security, all PC users will need to definitely upgrade to Windows 10.
+Further, if you have not purchased a Windows 10 license to be installed, reach out to us and we will be glad to help.
+If you do have Windows 10 license and would like assistance, contact us to schedule a drop-off date and we can get you upgraded in the same day in most cases.
+OR, feel free send us a message on our contact us page!